mdavids/rfc/content/draft-davids-forsalereg-07.md

 ## Placement of leaf node name

-The "\_for-sale" leaf node name **MAY** be placed on the top level domain, or any domain directly below, with the exception of the .arpa infrastructure top-level domain.
+The "\_for-sale" leaf node name **MAY** be placed on the top-level domain, or any domain directly below, with the exception of the .arpa infrastructure top-level domain.

 It **MAY** also be placed at a lower level, but only when that level is mentioned in the Public Suffix List [@PSL].